anan44/it-starts-with-clojure/materials/4-state-in-clojure/1-adding-to-data-structures.md

 ;=> (1 2 3 4)
 ```

-concat is very useful,
+`concat` is very useful,
-but it is good to be aware that it might be a bit slower than conj.
+but it is good to be aware that it might be a bit slower than `conj`.
 Yet in the most cases the speed should not be an issue to your application.

 ## [cons](https://clojuredocs.org/clojure.core/cons)

-cons adds an element to the front of the collection and returns it as a seq.
+`cons` adds an element to the front of the collection and returns it as a seq.
-cons is rather popular and it definitely has its uses.
+`cons` is rather popular and it definitely has its uses.
 But unless you really want to deal with seqs,
 AND you want the items added to beginning of a collection then you should consider other options.